 Nonprofits are an essential partner within our North Carolina communities.
 When nonprofit organizations have a strong foundation and manage themselves well, they can focus more wholly on the services and support they bring to our communities.

-That is why the North Carolina Center for Nonprofits is launching the Nonprofit Management Institute, a virtual learning cohort of nonprofit executives, managers, and board leaders to assess their organizations’ management practices, identify successes and challenges, build capacity where there are gaps, and work towards long-term sustainability.
+That is why the North Carolina Center for Nonprofits launched the Nonprofit Management Institute, a virtual learning cohort of nonprofit executives, managers, and board leaders to assess their organizations’ management practices, identify successes and challenges, build capacity where there are gaps, and work towards long-term sustainability.

-Developed from ongoing nonprofit management research and education, and the Center’s guide, Principles & Practices: Best Practices for North Carolina Nonprofits, this 5-session series will facilitate learning, discussion, and management strategies around board governance, program design and evaluation, strategic planning, fundraising, financial management, and human resources.
+Developed from ongoing nonprofit management research and education, and the Center’s guide, Principles & Practices: Best Practices for North Carolina Nonprofits, this 5-session series facilitates learning, discussion, and management strategies around board governance, program design and evaluation, strategic planning, fundraising, financial management, and human resources.

-Participants will graduate with a Nonprofit Management Institute certificate, and can earn up to 15 credit hours as part of the Duke University Nonprofit Management Program (more details coming).
+Participants graduate with a Nonprofit Management Institute certificate, and can earn up to 15 credit hours as part of the Duke University Nonprofit Management Program.

 We appreciate our partnership with the Guilford Nonprofit Consortium that brought about the transition of this program from the Consortium to the Center to expand the content to include our full Principles & Practices, and open the opportunity to nonprofits all across the state.
 The Nonprofit Management Institute will continue in 2021 to include six additional management practices from our guide.